kivirogroup7/rpmtalks/_data/blog/2020-11-30-poonawallas-pista-pedestal.md

 Wrong!

 The seats are comfortable, stylish and bolster you in place firmly when you decide to throw this car around the curves.
 The seats too, have the one-off Italian Flag stitching going all the way through.\
 The steering, also with the stitching, is girthy and grippy to hold.
-The road feedback through the wheels is phenomenal and the car points exactly where it wants to go.
-The steering resembles a Formula 1 steering with all the buttons, switches and gauges.\
+The road feedback through the wheels is phenomenal and the steering feels very planted and direct, the car points exactly where it wants to go.
+The steering resembles a Formula 1 steering with all the buttons, switches and gauges to provide a more immersive driving experience and more control over the car from within a fingers reach.\
 \
 The gauge cluster has an analogue RPM-meter and a digital driver’s display.
 The cockpit of the 488 Pista Spider is very driver-centric.
 No surprises there…

-But I’m sure not many people have the chance to nit-pick at the interiors when your face is at the back of your head from the insane accelarations.
+But I’m sure not many people would have the chance to nit-pick at the interiors when their face is at the back of their head from the insane accelaration when you floor it.

-But enough talking, we’ll let you have a look for yourselves
+But enough talking, we’ll let you have a look at the interiors for yourselves

 ![](/assets/IMG_5086.jpg)